kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 **Make your terminal more productive** - https://medium.com/@ivanaugustobd/seu-terminal-pode-ser-muito-muito-mais-produtivo-3159c8ef77b2
 2. **Tmux** - To organise multiple terminals
 3. **Jupyter lab** - Helps in running sections of your code for testing
-4. **PyCharm** - IDE for python, helps in visualising variable values, debugging
+4. **PyCharm** - IDE for python, helps in visualising variable values, debugging - Go to settings>plugins. then search for spacegray theme and install it.
+- In editor>colour scheme select Monokai.
+To get a sublime text editor *like* feel.
 5. **ROS Melodic** for **Ubuntu 18.04**, ROS Kinetic for Ubuntu 16.04
 6. **Sublime text**
 7. Google Chrome